 3. In 1579, Stephen Gosson both describes an early version of The Merchant of Venice (a play he called “The Jew” ) and paraphrases one of its passages:

 In School of Abuse (1579), a tract attacking plays, Stephen Gosson singles out a few exceptional dramas, including two works, “The Jew & Ptolemy, shown at the Bull.”
 These were likely plays performed by Leicester’s Men as they were the only troupe to be able to perform within the city.
 Gosson describes The Jew as portraying “the greediness of worldly choosers and bloody minds of usurers.”
-Many scholars agree that Gosson, here, is referring to the source-play for The Merchant of Venice (aka as The Jew of Venice), and that Gosson has even summarized both the comedy’s plot (i.e. the Jewish usurer and his “bloody” desires) and subplot (the greedy, world-travelling suitors who must choose between the caskets.)
+Many scholars agree that Gosson, here, is referring to the source-play for The Merchant of Venice (aka as The Jew of Venice), and that Gosson has even summarized both the comedy’s plot (i.e. the Jewish usurer and his “bloody” desires) and subplot (the greedy, world-traveling suitors who must choose between the caskets.)
 Indeed, even the full title of Shakespeare’s 1600 publication of the comedy echoes Gosson’s dual description, referring to both the “the extreme cruelty of Shylock, the Jew” and “the obtaining of Portia by the choice of three chests.”

 Gosson then seems to quote/paraphrase a passage in the play as he warns, just like Shylock warns, that you must resist temptations that will even reach you in the house, and you must “stop your ears” to the music enters the windows: